Sujoo/Troop820/README.md

 # Troop 820 Website
 This is the code repository for website of Troop 820 from Chapel Hill, NC: http://www.troop820.net

-The web server is configured to pull the latest changes from the "master" branch every 10 minutes.
-Thus any commits made to the master branch should be visible on the website in 10 minutes or less.
+The web server is configured to pull the latest changes from the "master" branch night at midnight.
+Thus any commits made to the master branch should be visible on the website the following day.

 # Eagle Map
 The Eagle Map (http://www.troop820.net/eaglemap.html) is a google fusion doc.
 Update the doc and the website's map will update shortly after.
 To request access to edit the doc, contact the Troop 820 Scout Master or Scout Webmaster.